jacobnibu/medical-records-data-statistics/README.md

 # medical-records-data-statistics
-Descriptive statistical analysis using R (ggplot2 and corrplot)
+Descriptive statistical analysis of an anonymised medical records dataset using R (ggplot2 and corrplot packages).